COMMON MYTHS FROM HISTORY EXPLODED

 Roman Galleys were rowed by slaves

-In fact the men who rowed Roman galleys were, usually, free men who joined the navy of their own accord.
-In reality rowing a galley was highly skilled work.
+The men who rowed Roman galleys were, usually, free men who joined the navy of their own accord.
+In reality rowing, a galley was highly skilled work.

 Nero played the fiddle while Rome burned